Akshay797-stack/AnaMetric-dora-metrics/README.md

-# 📊 MetricSync – DORA Metrics Analytics Engine
+# 📊 AnaMetric – DORA Metrics Analytics Engine

-**MetricSync** is a powerful and extensible DevOps analytics tool designed to automatically collect, process, and visualize the **four key DORA metrics**.
+**AnaMetric** is a powerful and extensible DevOps analytics tool designed to automatically collect, process, and visualize the **four key DORA metrics**.
 It enables engineering teams to measure and improve software delivery performance using data from CI/CD tools and production monitoring systems.

 > 🚀 Built for modern DevOps culture • Backed by real-time metrics • Powered by MongoDB Time-Series

 ---

-## 📌 Why MetricSync?
+## 📌 Why AnaMetric?

 Modern DevOps teams need visibility into delivery performance.
-MetricSync brings clarity through:
+AnaMetric brings clarity through:

 - ✅ Automated data collection from GitHub, Jenkins, and Prometheus
 - ✅ Unified event model across tool-specific JSONs